WHY WE NEED TO PROCESS PERSONAL DATA

 QUERIES AND COMPLAINTS

-Any comments or queries on this policy should be directed to Mr Allan Walker the Director of Malvern College Summer School, at firstname.lastname@example.org.
+Any comments or queries on this policy should be directed to Claudia Hamm, email@example.com.

-If you believe that Malvern College Summer School has not complied with this policy or acted otherwise than in accordance with Data Protection Law, you should notify the Commercial Director (Mr Allan Walker, email@example.com).
+If you believe that Malvern College Summer School has not complied with this policy or acted otherwise than in accordance with Data Protection Law, you should notify the Commercial Director Claudia Hamm, firstname.lastname@example.org.
 You can lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with Malvern College Summer School before involving the regulator.